revgrid/revgrid/etc/revgrid.api.md

     getAllColumn(allX: number): Column<BCS, SF>;
     // (undocumented)
     getBoundsOfCell(gridCell: Point): Rectangle;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration getCellOwnProperties(allXOrRenderedCell: number | ViewCell<BCS, SF>, y?: number, subgrid?: Subgrid<BCS, SF>): MetaModel.CellOwnProperties | undefined;
+    getCellOwnProperties(allXOrRenderedCell: number | ViewCell<BCS, SF>, y?: number, subgrid?: Subgrid<BCS, SF>): MetaModel.CellOwnProperties | undefined;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration getCellOwnPropertiesFromRenderedCell(renderedCell: ViewCell<BCS, SF>): MetaModel.CellOwnProperties | false | null | undefined;
+    getCellOwnPropertiesFromRenderedCell(renderedCell: ViewCell<BCS, SF>): MetaModel.CellOwnProperties | false | null | undefined;
     // (undocumented)
     getCellOwnPropertyFromRenderedCell(renderedCell: ViewCell<BCS, SF>, key: string): MetaModel.CellOwnProperty | undefined;